-These laws remain in place in the region in Iraq, Kuwait, Bahrain, Syria, Libya, and Algeria.
+These laws remain in place in the region in Iraq, Kuwait, Syria, Libya, and Algeria.
 The law in Lebanon, whilst they have repealed the ‘marry your rapist’ law, still contains further loopholes that allow rapists and sexual harassers to escape punishment.

 Repealing ‘marry your rapist’ laws across the MENA region

 - In 2014 Morocco repealed article 475 of the Moroccan Penal Code after sustained advocacy outcry by Equality Now and local women’s groups.
 Equality Now issued an Action following the suicide of 16-year-old Amina Filali, who swallowed poison after forced to marry her rapist.

 - In 2016 and 2017 Equality Now supported local partners in Jordan calling for the repeal of Article 308 of the Penal Code through an Urgent Alert, submissions to treaty monitoring bodies and media outreach.